 Nominators are advised to approach the Teaching Commons to explore ways to best highlight the teaching strengths and accomplishments of the nominee.
-Nominators may schedule a consultation - by phone, via Zoom or in person - with an educational developer at the Teaching Commons to discuss the preparation of a nomination package.
+Nominators may schedule a consultation - by phone or Zoom - with an educational developer at the Teaching Commons to discuss the preparation of a nomination package.
 A consultation can be arranged by sending a request to teaching@yorku.ca.